NVIDIA/hpc-container-maker/docs/misc_api.md

 ```python
 set_singularity_tmp_fallback(enable=True)
 ```
-Enable or disable the automatic %setup fallback for /tmp and /var/tmp destinations on Singularity 3.6 and later.
+Enable or disable the automatic %setup fallback for /tmp and /var/tmp destinations on Singularity >= 3.6.

 __Arguments__

 - __enable (bool)__: True to enable the fallback (default), False to disable.
-The default is True.

 ## test_cpu_feature_flag
 ```python